flowerinthenight/hedge/README.md

 `spindle`'s `HasLock()` function is also available for distributed locking due to struct embedding, although you can use `spindle` separately for that, if you prefer.

-A `Send()` API is also provided for members to be able to send simple request/reply-type messages to the current leader.
+A `Send()` API is also provided for members to be able to send simple request/reply-type messages to the current leader at any time.

+Finally, a distributed semaphore is currently in the works and will be available shortly.

 ## Prerequisites
 * All pods within the group should be able to contact each other via TCP (address:port).